l7mp/dcontroller/examples/endpointslice-controller/README.md

            - $.EndpointSlice.metadata.namespace
    ```

 4. Create the **aggregation** pipeline to convert the shape of the resultant, somewhat convoluted objects.

-   The aggregation pipeline again has multiple stages:
+The aggregation again has multiple stages:
-   - set up the metadata, copy the ServiceView spec and the endpoints from the EndpointSlice, and create an `id` that will be used later to generate a unique stable name for the resultant objects,
+   - set up the metadata, copy the ServiceView spec and the endpoints from the EndpointSlice,
    - demultiplex on the `$.endpoint` list,
    - filter ready addresses,
    - demultiplex again, now on the `$.endpoint.addresses` field of the original EndpointSlice object, and
-   - finally again convert the object shape: set a unique name by concatenating Service name with the hash of the object id (this name will be different per each (service, service-port, endpoint-address)) and copy the  relevant fields of the spec.
+   - finally convert the object into a simple shape and set a unique stable object name by concatenating Service name with the hash of the object spec.

    ```yaml
    "@aggregate":